-Linda has a B.A. in Urban Studies and English from the University of Wisconsin-Madison.
-Born and raised in Minnesota, Linda has lived in Chicago’s Pilsen neighborhood since 1994.
-Her husband is artist-muralist Hector Duarte.
-Their three children attend Chicago public schools.
+Lutton has a B.A. in Urban Studies and English from the University of Wisconsin-Madison.
+Originally from Minnesota, Lutton has lived in Chicago’s Pilsen neighborhood since 1994.
+She is married to artist-muralist Hector Duarte; they have three children.